bridgetownrb/bridgetown/bridgetown-website/src/_pages/index.md

   ### Static Site Generator

-  All of the features you’ve grown to love from the world of static site generation.
+  All of the features you’d expect from static site generation.
 Front Matter.
 Markdown.
 Easy permalinks.
 File-based content deployment with Git history and atomic builds.
 Data transformation pipelines.
 Paginated archives.
 It's all here and ready to roll.

   <p><a href="/docs/core-concepts"><sl-button variant="primary" size="small" outline pill>
     Read the Docs